itsallcode/holiday-calculator/README.md

 }
 ```

-For the four example holidays instantiated above, the content of the file could look like
+For the seven example holidays instantiated above, the content of the file could look like

 ```
 # my holidays

 holiday fixed  12 24 Christmas Eve
-holiday if    DEC 25 is Sat,Sun then fixed DEC 27 Bank Holiday holiday float      3 SUN after 6 1 Father's Day holiday easter    -2 Good Friday holiday orthodox-easter -2 Orthodox Good Friday
+holiday float      3 SUN after 6 1 Father's Day
+holiday easter    -2 Good Friday holiday orthodox-easter -2 Orthodox Good Friday holiday if    DEC 25 is Sat,Sun then fixed DEC 27 Bank Holiday holiday either fixed 4 27 or if SUN then fixed 4 26 Koningsdag holiday float     1 day before 1 Sat before JUN 26 Midsommarafton
 ```

 Section [Configuration file](README.md#flavors) describes the syntax in detail.

 #### Evaluating a specific holiday for a specific year

-In order to evaluate a holiday for the current or any other year and hence get an instance of this holiday, you can just call method `Holiday.of()`, supplying the year as argument:
+In order to evaluate a holiday for the current or any other year and hence get an instance of this
+holiday with a concrete date, you can just call method `Holiday.of()`, supplying the year as argument:

 ```
-Holiday gf = new EasterBasedHoliday("holiday", "Good Friday", -2);
+Holiday goodFriday = new EasterBasedHoliday("holiday", "Good Friday", -2);
 LocalDate gf_2021 = goodFriday.of(2021); // 2021 April 4th
 ```

-### Configuration
+### Configuration file

-User can set up his or her individual personal list of favorite holidays using
-the supported formula flavors.
+User can set up his or her individual personal list of favorite holidays using the supported formula flavors.

-#### Configuration file

-(This section needs to be moved to the WR plugin description)

-Holiday-calculator expects the configuration file named `holidays.txt` to be
-located in data directory next to file `projects.json`.

-See WR configuration about how to configure the location of the data
-directory.
+Holiday-calculator already provides configuration files for a growing list of countries in folder [holidays](holidays).

 #### <a name="flavors"></a>Content of configuration file

 The configuration file is organized in lines.
-Each line can contain one of 5
-types of content:
+Each line can contain one of 7 types of content:

 1. Empty
-2. Fixed date holiday definition
+2. Definition of a holiday with a fixed date
-3. Floating holiday definition
+3. Definition of a holiday with a floating date
-4. Easter-based holiday definition
+4. Definition of an Easter-based holiday
-5. Orthodox-Easter-based holiday definition
+5. Definition of an Orthodox-Easter-based holiday
-6. Conditional Fixed date holiday definition
+6. Definition of a conditional holiday
-7. Alternative date holiday definition
+7. Definition of a holiday with an alternative date

-All other lines are rated as illegal and ignored by holiday-calculator,
-logging an error message.
+All other lines are rated as illegal and ignored by holiday-calculator, logging an error message.

 Whitespace is allowed in most places without changing the nature of the
 line.
 Hence, a line containing nothing but tabs and spaces is still rated to